Polymorphous Light EruptionSymptoms, Doctors, Treatments, Advances & More

 Phototherapy may also be prescribed.
 Phototherapy is a medical treatment in which your skin is carefully exposed to ultraviolet light.
 When used in the spring, it may help your skin become more tolerant to the sun.

-Alexandra Wackernagel-Gruber practices in Graz, Austria.
+Alexandra Wackernagel-Gruber practices practicing medicine in Graz, Austria.
 Ms. Wackernagel-Gruber is rated as an Elite expert by MediFind in the treatment of Polymorphous Light Eruption.
-Her top areas of expertise are Polymorphous Light Eruption, Psoriasis, Pityriasis Lichenoides Et Varioliformis Acuta, and Pityriasis Lichenoides.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Polymorphous Light Eruption, Pityriasis Lichenoides, Pityriasis Lichenoides Chronica, and Pityriasis Lichenoides Et Varioliformis Acuta.

-Vijaykumar Patra practices in Graz, Austria.
+Vijaykumar Patra practices practicing medicine in Graz, Austria.
 Patra is rated as an Elite expert by MediFind in the treatment of Polymorphous Light Eruption.
-Their top areas of expertise are Polymorphous Light Eruption, Atopic Dermatitis, Conjunctivitis (Pink Eye), and Psoriasis.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Polymorphous Light Eruption, Atopic Dermatitis, Conjunctivitis (Pink Eye), and Psoriasis.

 Many people become less sensitive to sunlight over time.